project8/locust_mc/Config/Tutorial/README.md

 - Trap currents are specified near the top of the xml file.
 - Set the range of starting positions and pitch angles in the generator field.
 - "max_time" (max time per electron)
-- The number of electrons that will be generated is defined near the bottom of the xml file, in the "Simulation" field.
+- The number of electrons that will be generated in Kassiopeia is defined near the bottom of the xml file, in the "Simulation:events" field.
+The electrons are generated sequentially in time and are spaced by a parameter presently defined inside the Locust generators.

 Check these fields in LocustPhase1Template.json: